Philopt/coffee-girl/README.md

 executing `npm run lint:syntax` as part of the `pretest` script before running ESLint.

+## GitHub Actions

+This project runs a continuous integration workflow defined in [`.github/workflows/node.yml`](.github/workflows/node.yml).
+The workflow runs on pushes and pull requests, caches npm modules, then runs `npm ci` and `npm test`.

 ## License

 This project is released under the MIT License.